We had a lot of rain in East Tennessee this week. It reminded me of something Jesus said…

 It was all about

 It was a tense night in every wise man’s house.
 I’m sure candles remained lit across the city.
 In Daniel’s house, I think they were on their knees—no, on their faces—in prayer.
 After God answered those prayers by giving Daniel a vision, the first words out of his mouth reveal the purpose of this whole situation: “Praise be to the name of God for ever and ever” (2:20).
-God gave Nebuchadnezzar the dream, caused/allowed him to become infuriated to the point of mass murder (putting the lives of the faithful at risk), then provided Daniel with the answer.
+God gave Nebuchadnezzar the dream, caused/allowed him to become infuriated to the point of mass murder (putting the lives of the faithful at risk alongside the non-believers), then provided Daniel with the answer.
 And it was all about His glory.
 In the end, Nebuchadnezzar said, “Surely your God is the God of gods and Lord of kings and a revealer of mysteries, for you were able to reveal this mystery” (2:47).
 Something tells me all those magicians, sorcerers and astrologers changed their tune about the God of the Jews as well, especially when Daniel got put in charge of them (2:48).

 And now for the rainbow…